Li Wan Ju Local Spirit Enlightenment Museum

 李萬居故居原是茅草屋,後改建成磚造房屋,現將閒置空間改建為具有文化教育與休憩娛樂功能的精神啟蒙館

 Remarks:1.
-Group visits must be scheduled in advance with the Wubei Community Development Association; there are no staff available on weekdays.
-2. The parking location is at the Diaotian Temple square, and visitors can walk to the Enlightenment Museum, which takes about 2-3 minutes.
+Group visits must be scheduled in advance with the Wubei Community Development Association.
+There are no staff available on weekdays.
+2. The parking location is at the Chao Tian Fu Temple square, and visitors can walk to the Enlightenment Hall, which takes about 2-3 minutes.

 Recommended Hotel Bookings